mixxxdj/manual/source/glossary.rst

      Short for for Musical Instrument Digital Interface.
 A digital communications language and hardware specification enabling compatible electronic instruments, sequencers, computers, etc., to communicate with each other in a network.
+Most DJ :term:`controllers <controller>` use MIDI to communicate with computers.

    HID
      Short for for Human Interface Device, a part of the USB specification.
-It specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice and game controllers.
+It specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice, game controllers, and some DJ :term:`controllers <controller>`.

-   MIDI controller
-     An external hardware device that generates and transmits :term:`MIDI` data to MIDI-enabled hardware or software (e.g. Mixxx).
-Usually connected to your computer via USB, MIDI controllers allow you to control audio applications among others.
-Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.

-   HID controller
+   controller
-     An external hardware device that generates and transmits :term:`HID` data to HID-enabled hardware or software (e.g. Mixxx).
-Connected to your computer via USB, HID controllers allow you to control audio applications among others.
-Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.
-Besides the known DJ controllers also keyboards, mice and game controllers are some of the most popular HID devices.
-Compared to :term:`MIDI` it also allows use of advanced features such as those found on modern :term:`CDJs <CDJ>`, e.g. display screens and high-resolution jogwheels.
+     An external hardware device that generates and transmits signals to a computer, usually via USB, to control software with physical controls other than a mouse and keyboard.
+Controllers have many uses for music such as controlling DJ programs like Mixxx.
+They typically send :term:`MIDI` signals but some controllers use :term:`HID` signals.
+Many DJs prefer to control DJ software using physical knobs, faders, and wheels on controllers instead of using a computer keyboard and mouse.

    vinyl control
      A method of controlling DJ applications which simulates the traditional